MIGG-NTU/MIG_Docs/README.md

         $ make html

-5.  生成的文档位于 :file:`build/html/` 目录下，可以直接用浏览器打开
-    :file:`build/html/index.html` 即可在本地预览。

-    The generated documentation is located in the :file:`build/html/` directory and can be previewed locally by directly opening :file:`build/html/index.html` with a browser.
+5. The generated documentation is located in the :file:`build/html/` directory and can be previewed locally by directly opening :file:`build/html/index.html` with a browser.